arumds/webgqt/README.md

 sudo systemctl restart shiny-server
 ```

-Now the shiny server should be serving hhtps requests on the domain example.com/webgqt by redirecting to https://example.com/webgqt
+Now the shiny server should be serving https requests on the domain example.com/webgqt by redirecting to https://example.com/webgqt